L'Animale: Production

-Stockinger had to learn to ride a bike for the motorcross scenes.
+Stockinger had to learn to ride a bike for the motocross scenes.

 Mückstein said in a director's statement that L'Animale is her personal answer to the question of how free we, as modern people, really are.
 She said: "We want to please and be respected.
 We are sensitive and are often afraid.
 However, authenticity requires confrontation, emancipation demands effort, progress needs courage.
 Individual resistance, the courage to liberate one's identity and sexuality… is the greatest revolutionary potential in our times."

 Filming

 Filming began in Vienna, Austria on 8 July 2016 and wrapped on 23 September 2016.

 The shooting locations in Lower Austria, where the shoot took place in September 2016, included a farm in Gablitz and a house in Pressbaum, both communities bordering the community of Purkersdorf.
 In Pressbaum, a modern house that was almost completely built was chosen as Matis' parents' house.
 Regarding the choice of locations in Lower Austria, Mückstein explained: "Places also radiate something between the lines, you can tell whether it's near a city or very far away.
 Here it was important to tell the story of the outskirts of the commuter belt, where young people have an idea of the city but don't regularly go there where there are many new influences."